walkerab/terraform-plus-github-actions/ci-cd-terraform-via-github-actions.md

 We will start simple - such that the code runs and than progressively throw on some enhancements like shorter plan messages, and colored diffs.

-### Primer on Github Actions
+### Primer on GitHub Actions

-If you aren't familiar with Github Actions, there is a little bit you'll need to know to follow along.
+If you aren't familiar with GitHub Actions, there is a little bit you'll need to know to follow along.

 There is a hierarchy.
 At the top level we have [workflows](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions#workflows).
 They are triggered by events like pushing to the main branch or creating a pull request.
-They can also be manually triggered through the Github UI.
+They can also be manually triggered through the GitHub UI.

 Under that we have [jobs](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions#jobs).
 Jobs create individual "runners" - you can think of them as VMs.